The Leaning Tower Of Peas

 So should I have drawn attention to the fact that the nearest support was leaning over to one side?

 Apparently not.
 Toys were seen to depart the pram and there was talk of dismantling and rebuilding from scratch.
 Thankfully Mike is never in a huff for long and over lunch a compromise was found.
 I would bring to bear my not inconsiderable weight, now enhanced by half a pizza and a banana, and he would hammer in a wedge.

-*EDIT: As it turns out, it’s actually the very similar Wavy bittercress.
-It’s all in the number of stamens.
+*EDIT: As it turns out, ours is actually the very similar Wavy bittercress.
+It’s all in the number of stamens apparently.
 Under a magnifying glass the plants also have hairs on the lower stems whereas Hairy bittercress, ironically, does not.